 Children, teens and college students all face certain challenges at school, and these can be even more difficult if they also have bipolar disorder.
 Drowsiness from medications and trouble concentrating are only a few of the problems that commonly plague bipolar students.

-Laws are in place to help ensure that bipolar children and teens are able to succeed in school.
+There are laws are in place to help ensure that bipolar children and teens are able to succeed in school by being provided academic accommodations.
 There are also some things that students, parents and teachers can do.
-With hard work, patience and plenty of communication, it is possible for students to manage their bipolar symptoms and even graduate from college.1
+With hard work, patience and plenty of communication, it is possible for students to manage their bipolar symptoms and even graduate from college and obtain higher education.1